abbycabs/TOT/README.md

-# tot
+# Tips on the T {TV/Toilet/Twitter}

+Collection of tips for the Ontario Insitute for Cancer Research Informatics and Bio-Computing staff.
+Includes an API to get the latest tip of the week.
 Tweet your tips using the hashtag #BioinfoTips

+## Add you tips!

+Add tips to the tot.csv file.
+Send a PR - we're always looking for more tips

 ## Prerequisites